0xd0a/burn-after-reading-download/README.md

 * Includes a GUI to upload files (austere and ascetic as a russian soul)
 * Stores data in MongoDB
 * Deployed with a container (on any cloud of your preference)
+* Data is protected with a password with AES encryption

 ![Burn after reading interface](screenshot/screenshot.jpg)
 ## Build and run using Docker out-of-the-box